Picanha: Its Location, Other Names, Size, and Flavor Profile

 Separable lean only, trimmed to 1/8″ fat, choice, raw Source.

-Where to Buy Picanha?
+Where to Buy Picanha (Coulotte Roast)?

-Buying a good picanha is not difficult if you know where to look.
+Buying a good picanha (Coulotte Roast) is not difficult if you know where to look.
 Reputable butchers typically offer it as a whole roast or cut into individual steaks trimmed with a thick fat cap.
 You can always order online if your local butcher doesn’t have it in stock.
 Just a heads up: sometimes it’s labeled as top sirloin cap or coulotte steak – different names, but they’re all the same delicious cut.

 When choosing your picanha, it’s best to go for a smaller size, ideally weighing around 2-2.5 lb (900 to 1133 grams).
 Why?
 Because larger cuts can sometimes contain parts of other muscles.